lavanya3k/lashokkumar.github.io/research.md

 * **Satellite observations** to characterize the reflectivity (albedo) of the ice sheet surface.
 In particular I am looking for signs of algal growth and black carbon and to see whether there are any local and regional patterns in their location.
 * **Regional climate modelling** to project the potential impact of algal growth and black carbon upon melting of the ice sheet in the future, by including their impact upon albedo in the model scheme.

-The project brings together a range of experts in micro-biology, atmospheric chemistry, mass balance and remote sensing.
+The project brings together a range of experts in micro-biology, atmospheric chemistry, ice sheet mass balance and remote sensing.
 There are several large field campaigns planned (of which I am a part) in order to make measurements of algae, black carbon and melting on the ice sheet surface.
+During summer 2016 we focussed on understanding the evolution of dark ice in the south-western Greenland Ice Sheet.

 The whole project consists of four work packages delivered across five institutions along with several other partners.
-A website will be available soon.
+See the [project website](http://www.blackandbloom.org) for more details.